r-pogo/vade_mecum/Networking_Web/Protocols/HTTP.md

 ## HTTP status messages

-1xx - Information
+1xx - Information: These are sent to tell the client the first part of their request has been accepted and they should continue sending the rest of their request
-2xx - Success
+2xx - Success: This range of status codes is used to tell the client their request was successful.
-3xx - Redirection
+3xx - Redirection: These are used to redirect the client's request to another resource.
+This can be either to a different webpage or a different website altogether.
-4xx - Client error
+4xx - Client error: Used to inform the client that there was an error with their request.
-5xx - Server error
+5xx - Server error: This is reserved for errors happening on the server-side and usually indicate quite a major problem with the server handling the request.
 ___
 ## HTTP headers
 An HTTP header is a human readable name value pair separated by a colon, added to the HTTP request or response,